zer0glitch/ticket-monster/demo/README.md

 1. Make sure you have started the JBoss Server as described above.
 2. Type this command to build and deploy the archive into a running server instance.

-        mvn clean package jboss-as:deploy
+        mvn clean package wildfly:deploy

-	(You can use the `arq-jbossas-remote` profile for running tests as well)
+	(You can use the `arq-wildfly-remote` profile for running tests as well)

 3. This will deploy `target/ticket-monster.war` to the running instance of the server.
 4. Now you can see the application running at `http://localhost:8080/ticket-monster`